RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 ```

-Hence, when it comes to static variables Rust has fairly good reasons to impose its restrictions on how a static variable can be initialized.
-We can easily overcome this restriction to store pretty much anything in a static variable safely with the help of locks and proper abstraction.
+Hence, when it comes to static variables, Rust has fairly good reasons to impose the restrictions on how a static variable can be initialized.
+However, we can easily bypass these restrictions and store pretty much anything in a static variable safely with the help of lock and proper abstraction.

 ## Better Example

-As promised a better example for static variable that stores a value which can be only known at runtime.
-Try it live on [godbolt](https://godbolt.org/z/81oe7Mc58).
+As promised, here is a better example for static variable that stores a value which can be only known at runtime.
+Try it live on [godbolt](https://godbolt.org/z/6xcGKzKEx).

 ```rust
 use std::sync::Once;